kondo2024/sm_online_utils/README.md

 - NPTOOL

 ## Converter
-This converts the RIDF data to root tree.
+This converts the RIDF data to root tree and/or historgrams.

 ## Filter
 This extracts and saves detector data which coincide with the SAMURAI